 I have never heard of an addict that gets a moment of divine intervention and out of the blue simply decides to go into recovery.
 It’s usually a pretty ugly back and forth process.

-Something happens and the addicted person finally hits the point that they can’t live like that any more.
+Something happens and the addicted person finally hits the point that they can’t live like that anymore.
 It’s the something “uncomfortable” that typically inspires recovery.
-And often that “uncomfortable” thing is the result of a boundary you set because you can’t take it any more.
-I so wish it wasn’t that way because it’s seems so cruel.
+And often that “uncomfortable” thing can be (or it might not be) the result of a boundary you set because you can’t take it anymore.
 Throw in a mental illness like bipolar or depression, it gets even more complex and harder.
 It works against our nature as parents.

 Remember that the hallmark of addiction is that the drug takes over the mind and makes addicts do anything to satisfy their craving and keep withdrawal at bay.
 They are not doing this to get back at you.
 It’s an urge so strong, even a mom that once loved her child will leave her child for the sake of her habit.

-After 4 years at Families Anonymous (highly recommended support group), I can’t tell you the right thing for you to do, but I can tell you that not setting boundaries means more of the same.
+After 4 years at Families Anonymous (a highly recommended support group), I can’t tell you the right thing for you to do, but I can tell you that not setting boundaries means more of the same.

 So at the very least, you have to set boundaries